moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - the only explorer showing number of amount output indices,
- - the only explorer supporting Monero testnet network and RingCT.
+ - the only explorer supporting Monero testnet network and RingCT,
+ - the only explorer providing tx checker and pusher for online pushing of transactions,
+ - the only explorer allowing to inspect encrypted key images file and output files.

 ## Prerequisite